PD: Mom Leaves Young Child Alone In Car Outside Garfield Walmart, Assaults Female Officer

 Officer Marlene Martinez found the unattended youngster in a rear child seat, with the driver's side door unlocked, after not seeing a handicapped placard shortly after 8:30 a.m.
 Thursday, Capt.
 Richard Uram said.

-Martinez was trying to locate a parent when Latoya N. Williams-Edwards, 32, of Hollis walked up, said she'd left the youngster alone and then got into her and drove off, Uram said.
+Martinez was trying to locate a parent when Latoya N. Williams-Edwards, 32, of Hollis, Queens walked up, said she'd left the youngster alone and then got into her and drove off, Uram said.

 The officer activated her lights and siren in an attempt to stop Edwards, but she kept driving before finally pulling over eight or so blocks later, he said.